samjaninf/kechimochi/README.md

 *   **Local First Storage**: Keep your data on your machine or your own server.

 We take data preservation seriously.
 Kechimochi is designed to keep your data local, ships with explicit backup and restore support, and uses cautious database versioning and migration rules to reduce the risk of accidental data loss during updates.
 Even so, you should still keep regular backups of anything you care about.

+### Local HTTP API

+Desktop builds can optionally expose a local HTTP API for automation and scripting.
+The API is disabled by default and can be enabled from the profile tab.

+*   **Two scopes**: `automation` (read/write media, logs, milestones, and settings) and `full` (everything in `automation`, plus import, export, backup, covers, and network proxy endpoints).
+*   **Local or LAN mode**: Bind to `127.0.0.1` for local-only access or `0.0.0.0` to allow other devices on the same private network.
+*   **CORS support**: Configure allowed browser origins for use with browser-based scripts or dashboards.
+*   **Sync-aware**: Mutating endpoints automatically mark the sync profile dirty so cloud sync picks up changes.

+See [HTTP API documentation](docs/http-api.md) for the full endpoint reference.

 ### Apps and Self-Hosted Web